apache/tvm-rfcs/rfcs/0009_Unified_Static_Memory_Planning.md

 ```
 void (*foo)(Array<ByfferInfo> buffers, Map<String, Integer> pool_sizes)
 ```
+The memory planning algorithm is expected to populate the assigned pool_name and the offset.
+Additionally, the second argument provides size constraints for each pool (if any).
 ### Special Considerations :

 * tir.constants : TIR does not have the ability to represent constants – which is limiting and often leads to having side-channels to carry constants between TIR compiler passes including this one.